The uses and abuses of hypnosis

 It is self-evident that hypnosis is an artificial process, rather than a state, when we take into account that we usually go into a trance without anyone putting us into it.
 Indeed, hypnotherapists will often tell clients whom they are trying to reassure about its safety that we go in and out of trance quite naturally all the time – which is true.
 We are in a trance whenever our attention is focused and locked.
 But this means our viewpoint is limited by whatever trance we are in.
 And in that lies the danger.

 Anyone who can focus their attention, who has a good imagination or who can become emotionally aroused, will, at many points in time, enter trance.
-We are in a self-induced trance whenever we are highly emotionally aroused in what is usually thought of as a negative way: anger, fury, hatred, fear, anxiety, worrying, depression, envy, greed, selfishness – all such emotions cut us off from our thinking brains and give us a locked-in, limited view of reality.
+We are in a self-induced trance whenever we are highly emotionally aroused in what is usually thought of as a negative way: anger, fury, hatred, fear, anxiety, worrying, depression, envy, greed, selfishness – all such emotions cut us off from our ability to think rationally and give us a locked-in, limited view of reality.
 The same is true when we are in thrall to conditioned belief systems that we cannot see beyond, whether those of religions, cults or politics.
-Exciting events which we experience as positive are no less limiting in terms of our seeing the bigger picture – however thrilling it may be to support one’s team to victory, to feel swept away by music, moved by poetry, art or drama, to fall in love or make passionate love or to experience an awesome wonder that takes our breath away.
+Exciting events which we experience as positive are no less limiting in terms of our seeing the bigger picture – however thrilling it may be to support one’s team to victory, to feel swept away by music, moved by poetry, art or drama, to fall in love or make love passionately or to experience an awesome wonder that takes our breath away.

-We can be in a trance when using skills too.
+We can be in a trance when using skills, too.
 When driving, for instance, we can be totally unaware of passing landmarks or particular roads or even towns, because we have been doing so, in effect, on automatic.
-Becoming absorbed in creative activities such as cooking, gardening, writing, making art, music, poetry or pottery, singing and dancing put us in a trance, as can reading and studying.
+Becoming absorbed in creative activities such as cooking, gardening, writing, making art, music, poetry or pottery, singing and dancing puts us in a trance, as can reading and studying.
 Activities like singing and dancing are highly trance inducing, particularly when done in a group.
 Performing a sport or using professional skills well is also totally absorbing.
 We can even enter a trance state known as ‘flow’ when we know how to do something really well and, in doing that activity, our sense of having a separate self temporarily disappears and we effortlessly become one with what we are doing.
 This type of blissful trance, when we enter it, seems to function autonomously within us: we become the experience that we are creating.
 This wonderful capacity to go into flow, which some psychologists call a ‘peak experience’ and others describe as ‘being in the zone’, contributes a great deal to the sense of life being meaningful.

 The deepest trance of all